pagekite/PyPagekite/doc/README.md

 In all examples below, the long-form `--argument=foo` syntax is used, for precision and for compatibility with the PageKite configuration file.

-Note that in releas 0.4.7, the `--backend` argument was renamed to `--service_on`.
+Note that in release 0.4.7, the `--backend` argument was renamed to `--service_on`.
 This document uses the new name, although the old one is still recognized by the program and will be for the forseeable future.